Opportunities in Ireland

 Living in Ireland: Cultural and Economic Benefits

-Living in Ireland is pretty sweet – it’s a mix of the new-school stuff and old-school cool.
+Living in Ireland is pretty great – it’s a mix of the new and old, with a touch of cool.

 Awesome Culture Scene

-- Festivals: Days like St. Patrick’s Day and the Galway Arts Festival show off the Irish knack for the arts.
+• Festivals, such as St. Patrick’s Day and the Galway Arts Festival, showcase the Irish knack for the arts.

 High Quality of Life